ablakey/pointless.click/docs/about.md

 Andrew Blakey is a software developer who has been working in the industrial mobile robotics industry since 2013.
 Before that he completed a Bachelor's and Master's in Geography at the University of Waterloo.

-He works with:
+He develops complete software products with:

-* TypeScript / JavaScript, Python, C#
+* TypeScript, Python, Rust, C#
-* Django + Django REST Framework
-* React, Redux, Immer, CSS-in-JS
+* Django, React, AWS, Postgres
-* AWS Lambda, ECS (Docker), RDS (Postgres), Elastic
 * [ROS](https://ros.org/) - the Robot Operating System
-* QGIS, ESRI Arc-All-The-Things, ENVI, ERDAS, Geomatica
+* QGIS, ESRI, ENVI, ERDAS, Geomatica

 E-Mail: [ablakey@gmail.com](mailto:ablakey@gmail.com)